 Records

 Calcit provides Records as a way to define structured data types with named fields, similar to structs in other languages.
-Records are implemented using tuples internally and support polymorphism through methods.
+Records are defined with defstruct and instantiated with the %{} macro.

 Creating Records